Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Experiments

-\textbf{Data.}~We consider two representative dynamic models: heat diffusion dynamics and gene regulatory dynamics.
-The underline networks own 400 nodes and are initialized as Grid network, Random network, Power-law network, Small world network, and Community network respectively, then some edges are randomly dropped or added occasionally to simulate the dynamic environments.
-After that, we irregularly sample 120 snapshots from the continuous-time dynamics to form the whole observations.
-The standard data splits presented in~\cite{Zang2020KDD} are employed where 80 snapshots for training, 20 snapshots for testing the interpolation prediction task and 20 snapshots for testing the extrapolation prediction task.
+\textbf{Experimental Setup.}~ We consider two representative dynamic models: heat diffusion dynamics and gene regulatory dynamics.
+The underlying networks own 400 nodes and are initialized as Grid network, Random network, Power-law network, Small world network, and Community network, respectively.
+Next, some edges are randomly dropped or added occasionally to simulate dynamic environments.
+We irregularly sample $120$ snapshots from the continuous-time dynamics to form the entire observations.
+The standard data splits presented in \cite{Zang2020KDD} are utilized, with $80$ snapshots used for training, $20$ snapshots for testing the interpolation prediction task, and $20$ snapshots for testing the extrapolation prediction task.

-\textbf{Setup.}~ The methods for comparison include Neural ODE (presented in Eq.~\ref{eq:gn_cde_abb1}) and Neural CDE (presented in Eq.~\ref{eq:gn_cde_abb2}).
-We use the natural cubic spline method as the interpolation scheme for all CDE-based methods since the interpolated path is smooth enough as twice differentiable~\citep{Kidger2020CDE}.
-Moreover, for a fair comparison, we keep the neural network architecture of the vector field part to be the same for all baselines for different benchmarks.
-We implement the vector field as one GCN layer with the dimension of output node embeddings $d=20$.
-Then, all models are trained using Adam optimizer for $2,000$ iterations, and the initial learning rate is set as $0.01$.
-Finally, $\ell_1$ loss is used as the evaluation metric.
-We report the results as the average value of 10 runs with the standard deviation shown aside.